rPPG-Toolbox: Deep Remote PPG Toolbox: The rPPG-Toolbox

-To address the gaps in the current set of tools and to promote reproducibility and clearer benchmarking within the video physiological measurement and rPPG communities we present an opensource code toolbox.
-This toolbox is designed to support multiple public datasets, preprcessing steps, model training and evaluation.
+To address the gaps in the current tooling and to promote reproducibility and clearer benchmarking within the camera-based physiological measurement (rPPG) community, we present an open-source toolbox designed to support six public datasets, six unsupervised methods and six neural methods for data preprocessing, neural model training and evaluation, and further analysis.